 While experience is necessary, what will make or break you as a successful digital marketer is your work ethic.
-You can enter the field with a less specific set of skills than required to get started in IT, healthcare, or engineering.
-But you’ll need to be on top of your game to be truly successful in the industry.
+You can enter the field with a less-specific set of skills than required to get started in IT, healthcare, or engineering.
+But you will need to be on top of your game to be truly successful in the industry.

 One of the best parts about working as a digital marketer in Europe is that, in many cases, you can keep your job in America or your home country.
 Digital marketing is a perfect job for anyone looking to live their life as a digital nomad.
 Like web development, you can do your job from almost anywhere – as long as you have a strong internet connection.